-Term Full-Time 34 Time 1⁄2 Time Fall and Spring Semesters 9 hours 6 hours 3 hours Nine-Week Summer Sessions 5 hours 3-4 hours 2 hours Five-Week Summer Sessions 3 hours 2 hours 1 hour
+Term Full-Time 3⁄4 Time 1⁄2 Time Fall and Spring Semesters 9 hours 6 hours 3 hours Nine-Week Summer Sessions 5 hours 3-4 hours 2 hours Five-Week Summer Sessions 3 hours 2 hours 1 hour

 When enrolled in a cooperative education course, students will be considered full-time for purposes of enrollment verification.
 Students enrolled in at least three hours of master's option course work will be considered full-time for the purposes of enrollment verification for loan deferment.
 The above hours requirement may differ for Financial Aid purposes.
-Please review the section of the catalog on Financial Aid or contact the Office of Student Financial Aid.
+Please review Financial Aid (p.
+39) or contact the Office of Student Financial Aid.